 Managing Groups

-This page explains how to manage groups.
+This page explains how to manage groups and Linux/UNIX group profiles.

 Types of Groups